Gigaspaces/xap-docs/site/content/xap102tut/first-xap-app-step-3.markdown

 # Application Components

 {{%  imagertext "/attachment_files/Application Components.jpg"%}}
-<br>The Processing Unit that we deploy onto the Service Grid is our Hello World Processor from the [previous step](./first-xap-app-step-2.html).
+The Processing Unit that we deploy onto the Service Grid is our Hello World Processor from the [previous step](./first-xap-app-step-2.html).
 Reminder - the Feeder application writes each Message object to the processor Processing Unit, which in turn processes them.

 {{% /imagertext %}}

 # Infrastructure (Service Grid) Components

-{{% imagertext "/attachment_files/Infra Components.jpg"%}}
+{{%imagertext "/attachment_files/Infra Components.jpg"%}}

 The _Service Grid_ is a set of containers (_Grid Service Containers_ - GSCs) managed by one or more managers (_Grid Service Managers_ - GSMs).
 Each Grid Service Container runs inside its own JVM.
 The containers themselves host _Processing Units_.
 The Grid Service Manager manages the deployment of processing units and their provisioning to the the Grid Service Containers.
 In production scenarios you may want to have more than one manager, so it does not become a single point of failure.
 The _GigaSpaces Management Center_ is the graphical user interface for administrating and monitoring the _Service Grid_ and the deployed applications.

 {{% /imagertext %}}

 # Deployment Overview